Close

 Get your free accessibility audit

-With just 85 days until the EAA comes into effect, now is the time to assess your digital products and services for compliance.
-We're offering a free accessibility audit to help you identify gaps and prioritise improvements.
+With the EAA deadline fast approaching, there’s no time to wait.
+We’re currently offering a free accessibility audit to help you identify issues, close gaps and get your digital products EAA-ready.

 Frequently asked questions about the European Accessibility Act